home

 Your support

-really counts!
-A total of 1675 people signed the petition to save the Secret Garden that BANG delivered to the council, and more than 200 people took the trouble to write to object to the planning applications.
+BANG collected a total of 1675 signatures on a petition to save the Secret Garden and more than 200 people took the trouble to write to object to the planning applications.
 Many local people have also given donations of time or money to the campaign.
 Strong, visible community support for the project is our best weapon for influencing the planning decisions, and without it we are sure that the bulldozers would already be busy on the site.

 What are BANG trying to do?
 (Follow links and thumbnails on the left-hand pane)

-Now visit our Community Garden Proposal page to see what we'd like to do with the Gardens if our campaign is successful.
+Now visit our Community Garden Proposal page to see what we'd like to do with the Gardens if our campaign to save it is successful.

 PLEASE HELP US!!